-Foreign person-initiated variation
+Foreign person -initiated variation

 A foreign person may apply for a variation to conditions imposed in a no objection notification.
-A person given a no objection notification.

 An application for an extension of the period specified in the no objection notification (that is, the period within which the action may be taken) must be made 2 months before the end of the period.